 # Quickstart Management

 Here are a few common questions about the quickstart environment.
 The quickstart environment uses Multipass to launch an Ubuntu VM, where K3s Kubernetes is then installed and from which Entando is deployed.

 Q: How can I remove a quickstart environment?

 A: If you want to completely remove the VM created by Multipass, you can use

-multipass delete <VM-NAME> (where the default VM-NAME for a quickstart is
+multipass delete YOUR-VM-NAME (where the default YOUR-VM-NAME for a quickstart is

 entando) and then